reptalproject/reptalproject.github.io/Page_2_Pubs.md

 Daniel, B. (2020). *Where science and language meet: An exploration of elementary science teachers' talk about English learners.* Poster presented at the Second Language Research Forum, Nashville, TN, USA.

-Nicholas, C., McClain, J., Park Rogers, M., & Danish, J.A.
-(2020). *Elementary teachers' elicitation of students’ funds of knowledge to support science learning with representations.* Poster presented at the International Conference on the Learning Sciences (ICLS).
-Nashville, TN.

 Nicholas, C., Park Rogers, M.,  Danish, J.A., Hmelo-Silver, C., Zhong, Q., Stiso, C., Phillips, A., McClain, J., Gerber, A. (2020). *Rural elementary teachers’ perceptions about incorporating representations into their science teaching.* Paper presented at the National Association for Research in Science Teaching (NARST) International Conference.
 Portland, OR.